Lara MANTOVAN

 Additional details:

-She is a member of the research committee of the Department of Linguistics and Comparative Cultural Studies.
+• She is the Delegate for Third Mission activities of the Department of Linguistics and Comparative Cultural Studies.